custom-components/ble_monitor/info.md

 # NB!: This is a Beta version

-# Changes in 1.2.0-beta
+# Changes in 1.3.0-beta

-- pycryptodomex is bumped to 3.10.1.
-- Extra check for data length is added before applying struct, fixes #233
-- Version number is added to manifest.
-This is mandatory soon for custom components, see https://developers.home-assistant.io/blog/2021/01/29/custom-integration-changes/#versions Also helps with #250 (will hopefully be displayed in HA in the future).
+- Fix for not being able to modify the options of BLE Monitor after an update to Home Assistant core 2021.3
+- Fix for not being able to add the BLE Monitor integration after an update to Home Assistant core 2021.3

 {% endif %}
 {% if installed or pending_update %}